 to serve life.
 James Hollis, Living Between Worlds

-Over the coming weeks, we will be using this digital space to curate a collection of resources for use during this wilderness time of fear, anxiety and illness.
+In this digital space we have curated a collection of resources for use during this wilderness time of fear, anxiety and illness.
 Simply click on the red links to open or download the resource.

 If you have come across resources not listed here that you think are worth sharing within the community of faith, please email firstname.lastname@example.org with links or documents.
 Please only submit suggestions that are being used by permission of the author or which fall under Fair Dealings guidelines.